-Department of Treasury response to Cryptocurrency:
+Department of Treasury Response to Cryptocurrency

-On 15 July 2019, Treasury Secretary Mnuchin discussed the need for cryptocurrency regulation and plans to better understand the threat it poses to national security: "Cryptocurrencies, such as Bitcoin, have been exploited to support billions of dollars of illicit activity like cybercrime, tax evasion, extortion, ransomware, illicit drugs, and human trafficking.
+Dennis noted that on 15 July 2019, Treasury Secretary Mnuchin discussed the need for cryptocurrency regulation and plans to better understand the threat it poses to national security: "Cryptocurrencies, such as Bitcoin, have been exploited to support billions of dollars of illicit activity like cybercrime, tax evasion, extortion, ransomware, illicit drugs, and human trafficking.
 Many players have attempted to use cryptocurrencies to fund their malign behavior.
 This is indeed a national security issue."9 He also described how providers and distributors of cryptocurrency are now held to the same standard of AML/KYC compliance measures as traditional finance institutions.
 At the time, the Facebook "Libra" was the primary focus of Congress as it was poised to become a new domestically based cryptocurrency.
 Now, the Libra has become completely rebranded due to the regulations and controls established by the Federal government, but the Libra's rebranding and legal issues demonstrate how seriously the government is taking the illicit use of cryptocurrency.
 Mnuchin has established the Financial Stability Oversight Council (FSOC Group) composed of FinCEN, the Fed, OCC, CFTC, CFPB, and the SEC.
 "The Financial Stability Oversight Council has a clear statutory mandate that creates for the first time collective accountability for identifying risks and responding to emerging threats to financial stability."10 Threats to financial stability now include the illicit use of cryptocurrency.
-The solution is currently to have transmitters of cryptocurrency comply with Bank Secrecy Act (BSA) obligations and register with FinCen - placing responsibility on exchanges to keep up with emerging methods of money laundering and cyber theft throughout the market.
-With the help of the other departments included in FSOC, FinCen now has greater oversight on all cryptocurrency exchanged in and outside of the United States.
+The solution is currently to have transmitters of cryptocurrency comply with